-Before starting the engine, check the operation of the starting circuit cut-off system according to the procedure described on page 3-10.

-- Turn the fuel cock lever to "ON" or "
+- Before starting the engine, check the function of the ignition circuit cut-off system according to the procedure described on page 3-10. - Never ride with the sidestand down. - 1.
+Turn the key to "ON". - Shift the transmission into the neutral position.

-"."

-- 2. Turn the key to "ON".

-- 3. Shift the transmission into the neutral position.